michaelseemichaeldo/escrow256/ReadMe.md

 2. Make sure you have ganache running
 3. "truffle compile" to create the json contract artifacts
 4. "truffle migrate --reset --network development" to deploy the contracts onto the network ("development" will deploy locally to ganache)
-5. write down the escrow contract's address and copy it into the front end to assign it to the escrowContract variable.
+5. write down the escrow contract's address and copy it into the front end to assign it to the escrowContractAddress variable.
 6. "npm run build" to compile the javascript and html assets into the build folder
 7. "npm run dev" to serve the assets in the build folder
 8. go to the host and port that truffle is serving (default is localhost:8080) in order to see the served assets